Detectives are appealing for information after two attempted thefts from cash machines.

-Patrols attended and again found damage to the ATM, but again nothing had been taken.
+Patrols attended and found damage to the ATM, but again nothing had been taken.

 Detectives are now appealing for information to trace the offenders.

-Chief Insp Lee Wilson said: “An investigation is under way following the attempted thefts in Morecambe and Longridge.
+Chief Inspector Lee Wilson said: “An investigation is underway following the attempted thefts in Morecambe and Longridge.

 “These offenders have caused significant damage to the cash machines, although nothing was actually stolen.